ffgwuming/learngit/readme.txt

-Git is 555 a distributed version control system.
+Git is a distributed version control system.
-Git is free software
+Git is free software distributed under the GPL.

-On branch master
-On branch master
-On branch master